gellner/knative-servicemesh-vault/README.md

 Once deployed, the new Knative Services for the apps can be found in the `serverless-test-apps` in the "Serverless ...
 Serving" section of the OpenShift Web Console.

-## Testing and building Knative functions
+## Testing Knative functions

-Knative functions are a development method and CLI tool that allows container images to be easily built in various programming languages for microservices with the intention to run them on Knative (Serving and Eventing).
+Knative functions are a development method and CLI tool that allows container images to be easily built in various programming languages for microservices with the intention to run them on Knative.

 By default, Knative Functions support the following languages and frameworks (but additional languages can be added using language packs):
 - Node.js